SSHRC Manual for Adjudication Committee Members 2022-23

-In adjudication meetings or teleconferences, a member in a real or perceived conflict of interest must recuse themselves (e.g., by leaving the room or disabling their audio in a virtual meeting), when the committee discusses the application in question.
+In adjudication meetings or teleconferences, members in a real or perceived conflict of interest must recuse themselves (e.g., by leaving the room or disabling their audio in a virtual meeting), when the committee discusses the application in question.
 In cases where the committee chair withdraws because of a conflict of interest, the committee will designate an alternate chair for its review of the particular applications.

 Access to Information Act and Privacy Act